Last updated: April 25, 2026

 Work data is sent to an external AI service only when the AI analysis feature is enabled.
 Sensitive data is never sent to external servers for any purpose other than AI analysis.

-When AI features are turned on, the previous hour’s work data (used apps, keyboard input, screen captures, clipboard content, browser history) is sent to Google’s AI service (Gemini) once per hour, and an activity report is automatically generated.
+When AI features are turned on, the previous hour’s work data (used apps, keyboard input, screen captures, clipboard content, browser history, AI agent conversation history) is sent once per hour to Gemini models hosted on Google Cloud Vertex AI, and an activity report is automatically generated.
 Data is also sent when you manually generate a report from the AI chat screen.

 If you select “Local LLM (LM Studio)” in settings, all processing is completed on your PC, and no data is ever sent to external services.